Yinchuan: Ming and Qing dynasties

 Under the Ming (1368–1644) and Qing (1644–1911) dynasties, it was a prefecture of Ningxia.
 During the Dungan revolt, Dungan forces massacred 100,000 people in Yinchuan.

 In 1739, the city was heavily affected by the Yinchuan–Pingluo earthquake.
 A maximum intensity of XII was determined on the Chinese seismic intensity scale, and XI on the Mercalli intensity scale.
 The earthquake collapsed most houses, temples, offices, and a city wall 10 m tall and 6 m wide.
-Ground fissures up to an meter wide, and 100 m long, and great subsidence were accounted in historical records.
+Ground fissures up to a meter wide, and 100 m long, and great subsidence were accounted in historical records.
 Over 15,300 people killed and the city was completely leveled.
 Blazing fires burned all the way through the night as many canals were destroyed, shutting off the flow of water.
 The ground opened for more than 100 m, where sand and black water erupted.
 Aftershocks persisted for more than two years with the largest being a 5.5 on 13 February that same year.

 20th century

 In 1928, when the province of Ningxia was formed from part of Gansu, Yinchuan became the capital city.
 In 1954, when Ningxia province was abolished, the city was put in Gansu province; but, with the establishment of the Ningxia Hui autonomous region in 1958, Yinchuan once again became the capital.

 Traditionally, Yinchuan was an administrative and commercial center.
 In the 1950s, the city had many commercial enterprises, and there were some handicrafts, but no modern industry.
 The city has since grown considerably.
 Extensive coal deposits discovered on the eastern bank of the Yellow River, near Shizuishan, 100 km to the north, have made Shizuishan a coal-mining center.

 Yinchuan, however, remains largely non-industrial.
 The immediate plains area, intensively irrigated by a system developed as long ago as the Han (206 BC–AD 220) and Tang (618–907) dynasties, is extremely productive.
 Yinchuan is the chief agricultural market and distribution center for this area and also deals in animal products from the herds tended by nomads in the surrounding grasslands.
 It is a market for grain and has flour mills, as well as rice-hulling and oil-extraction plants.
 The wool produced in the surrounding plains supplies a woolen-textile mill.

 During the nationwide 1989 Protests that followed the death of Hu Yaobang, Yinchuan was the site of student demonstrations responding to the April 26 Editorial.
 On 28 May, numbers dropped drastically when only 3,000 students took to the streets.
 A similar number of people would march again, this time with wreaths and banners, when they heard the news about the June 4 crackdown in Beijing.

-On 23 July 1993, China Northwest Airlines Flight 2119, in route from Yinchuan Xihuayuan Airport to Beijing Capital International Airport, crashed into a lake after it was unable to get airborne while attempting to take off at Yinchuan Airport, killing 54 passengers and 1 crew member on board.
+On 23 July 1993, China Northwest Airlines Flight 2119, en route from Yinchuan Xihuayuan Airport to Beijing Capital International Airport, crashed into a lake after it was unable to get airborne while attempting to take off at Yinchuan Airport, killing 54 passengers and 1 crew member on board.